digitalbricklayer/techteapotcom/src/content/posts/bug-labs-democratise-gadget-design-manufacture.md

 ## What will BUG mean for you?

-<strong>Gadget design just got a whole lot more accessible</strong>.
+**Gadget design just got a whole lot more accessible**.
 Prior to the BUG, you'd need a serious amount of money to design, manufacture and program your gadget.
 All without really knowing whether there was any demand for your gadget.

-<strong>Time to market will be compressed</strong>.
+**Time to market will be compressed**.
 A typical hardware production process takes a long time.
 First design your product, then have a test run produced then re-design and so on.
 BUG shortens that process considerable.
 At the very least you can prototype your gadget very quickly.

-<strong>Niche gadgets will now be viable</strong>.
+**Niche gadgets will now be viable**.
 One of the biggest fixed costs in creating any device is creating the moldings.
 Whether you make one device or a million the cost of the moldings is the same.
 BUG changes that, you don't need to create a molding!

-There is a blog for you to keep up with all things Bug. <strong>Bug is shipping Q4 2007!</strong>.
+There is a blog for you to keep up with all things Bug. **Bug is shipping Q4 2007!**.
 More BUGmodules are due Q1 2008.